The total gain or loss (as a percentage) that an investment realises over a given time period.

 A Fund that invests in equities without regard to whether a company is characterised as small, medium or large.

-The distribution of assets across a variety of geographic regions, asset classes or sectors.
+The distribution of assets across a variety of geographic regions, asset classes or sectors in order to reflect an investor's appetite for risk versus reward.

-The investments and cash held by an investment trust company.
+The investments and cash held by an investment trust company or fund.

 Bank of England